wework/monarch/README.md

 node migrate.js <content type>
 ```

-Re-open the file, and see it has been updated.
+Check out migrations directory and see that the file has been created.
+If you run this script multiple times, you will see a new file for each time it is run.

 Run the migration in your application:
 ```